prebid/prebid.github.io/dev-docs/modules/userId.md

     userIds: [{
       name: "id5Id",
       params: {
-        partner: 173             // change to the Partner Number you received from ID5 },
+        partner: 173,            // change to the Partner Number you received from ID5
+        pd: "MT1iNTBjY..."       // optional, see param table above for a link to how to generate this string },
       storage: {
         type: "cookie",
-        name: "pbjs-id5id",      // create a cookie with this name
+        name: "id5id.1st",       // create a cookie with this name
         expires: 90,             // cookie lasts for 90 days
         refreshInSeconds: 8*3600 // refresh ID every 8 hours to ensure it's fresh }
     }],
-    syncDelay: 1000              // 1 second after the first bidRequest()
+    auctionDelay: 50             // 50ms maximum auction delay
   }
 });
 {% endhighlight %}